 - Ask adults with experience in majors you’re interested in.
 If you’re interested in coaching, ask your high school football coach about his college career.
 If you’re interested in running a daycare, talk to a local daycare owner about it.
 The adults in your life will be flattered that you’re asking them questions.

 - Pray.
 AND NEVER STOP PRAYING.
 It may feel hopeless at times.
 It may feel like you’ll never know what to do.
 Don’t give up!
 Keep praying.
 Ask for God’s will to be done.
 Ask Him what your calling is.
-Simply pray without ceasing (1 Thessalonians 5:17).
+Pray without ceasing.
+(1 Thessalonians 5:17 NASB)

 I hope this list helps you if you’re unsure what college choices you should make.
 (And Step 5 applies to everyone.)
 Praying is key to letting go of the calendar life, and filling it up with productive activities can also help.